 - Assign symbols to the feature layers and add feature templates to them.

-Create a group on ArcGIS Online
+Create a group on your ArcGIS organization

 Each GeoPlanner template must have its own group.
 The title, description, and summary of this group will be displayed in the template selection window when you create a new project in the GeoPlanner app.